Jawbreaker (film): Plot

-The "Flawless Four" are the most popular girls in Reagan High School, consisting of Courtney Shayne, Marcie Fox "Foxy", Julie Freeman, and Elizabeth "Liz" Purr.
-Of the four, only Liz is genuinely kind-hearted and loved by the entire school.
-Julie is popular because of her looks and being best friends with Liz, while queen bee Courtney and her airhead follower, Marcie, demand respect through terror.
+The "Flawless Four" are the most popular and beautiful senior girls attending Reagan High School, consisting of Courtney Alice Shayne, Marcie Fox "Foxy," Julie Freeman, and Elizabeth "Liz" Purr.
+Of the four, only Liz is the "Princess Di of Reagan High" because she is extremely beautiful and genuinely kind-hearted and loved by the entire school.
+Julie is "Doomed To Be Popular" because of her looks and being best friends with Liz, while queen bee Courtney and her airhead follower, Marcie, demand respect through terror.

 On the morning of Liz's 17th birthday, Courtney, Marcie, and Julie kidnap Liz and gag her with a jawbreaker.
 They lock her in the trunk of a car and drive off, planning to take her to a restaurant for breakfast.
 Upon opening the trunk, they discover Liz has choked to death on the jawbreaker.

 Julie wants to report the situation to the police, but Courtney instead calls the school posing as Liz's mother to tell them Liz is ill and cannot attend; the three later go to school.
 To explain the circumstances of Liz's death, Courtney devises a story that she was killed by a rapist.
-She also spreads false rumors around school that Liz was actually a rebellious and promiscuous girl.
+She also later spreads false rumors to Detective Vera Cruz that Liz was actually a rebellious and promiscuous girl who frequents bars for hookups.

-Assistant Principal E. Sherwood sends outcast Fern Mayo to deliver Liz's homework to her after school.
+Assistant Principal, Miss E. Sherwood sends outcast Fern Mayo to deliver Liz's homework to her after school.
 Fern, who admires Liz to the point of worship, is happy to oblige.
 Upon arriving at the house, she encounters the three girls planting Liz's dead body in her bed and flees in horror.
 The girls catch her and buy her silence by enticing her to take Liz's place in the Flawless Four.
 Fern is given a dramatic makeover to a beautiful exchange student named "Vylette."